 Travels.
 For the third time this year, I flew home to Manila again for my sister’s graduation.
 In May, I travelled to Cambodia and Thailand with my college girlfriends.

 Kevin in Singapore.
 Kevin came to Singapore in February to try his luck for a job.
 After his 30-day social visit pass was up, he went back home to Manila.
 While he was here, he only got one interview.
-Fortunately, all the interviews were successful, and they offered him the job.
+Fortunately, he passed all the stages, and they offered him the job.
 We waited for more than a month for the all his papers to be processed, and his employment pass to be approved.
 At the end of April, he flew back to Singapore, and started his job in May.
 It is so hard nowadays for foreigners to get a job here, and he’s so lucky to get one!
 I’m so happy and proud of him!
 Our long-distance relationship is finally over! #LDRNoMore!

 The third quarter: IPL and Formula One